 What do I do?

-All posts should be emailed to baker (at) manvsdebt (dot) com with “Guest post from (your name)” in the subject line.
+All pitches should be emailed to ben (at) manvsdebt (dot) com with “Guest post from (your name)” in the subject line.
 Please don’t send pitches, queries, or “I have an idea for a post; can you tell me if you’d publish it?”

 Here are all the technical bits:

-- Your post should be included in the body of the email.
+- Your pitch should be included in the body of the email.